parthkumbhar26/-Wi-Fi-Controlled-Trash-Collecting-Machine/README.md

-WiFi Controlled Trash Collecting Machine (NodeMCU)
+WiFi Controlled Trash Collecting Machine

 A **Wi-Fi controlled robot** that moves using a web page hosted on **NodeMCU (ESP8266)**.
 It uses an **L298N motor driver** to drive 4 DC motors (two on each side).